seoheeseo/kokoa-clone-2022/README.md

 #Kokoa Clone 2022 Update

-css got so much better!
+html & css are so much fun!